 There are two approaches for the host application to access a dissector's results.
 Most directly, the dissector's parse function returns a pointer to a C structure with attributes corresponding to the unit definition, including a suitable C prototype of the struct type.
-In that structure, the Spicy type of each attribute maps to a corresponding C type, using either C equivalents for simple atomic types (e.g, a Spicy int <64> maps to a C int 64_t), or C-level representations of Spicy's higher-level types, along with corresponding accessors functions through the runtime library (e.g., there's a C-level list type corresponding to Spicy's lists, with functions to iterate over the elements).
+In that structure, the Spicy type of each attribute maps to a corresponding C type, using either C equivalents for simple atomic types (e.g, a Spicy int<64> maps to a C int64_t), or C-level representations of Spicy's higher-level types, along with corresponding accessor functions through the runtime library (e.g., there's a C-level list type corresponding to Spicy's lists, with functions to iterate over the elements).
 Spicy reuses most of these C data types from HILTI's runtime, extending them where no direct equivalent exists (e.g., for sinks).
-It also augments HILTI types with further runtime information to capture specific semantics (e.g., HILTI does not differentiate between signed and unsigned integers, yet Spicy does).

 Spicy's hooks provide the second approach for accessing dissector results.
-As hooks can call out to external functions, a host application can provide its own C runtime library with custom callbacks.
+As hooks can call out to external C functions, a host application can provide custom callbacks by linking in its own C runtime library.
 It would then add corresponding hooks to the unit that trigger these callbacks.
 To help tie back a callback's execution to the host application's state, the top-level C dissector function accepts a user-supplied "cookie" parameter that it will transparently pass through the dissector to all custom C functions.
-The callback approach is most suitable for processing streaming data, as it can pass on information continuously, vs. just at the end, by triggering callbacks as soon as the information becomes available, vs. making the results available only at the end of the dissection process.
+The callback approach is most suitable for processing streaming data, as it can pass on information continuously by triggering callbacks as soon as the information becomes available, vs. making the results available only at the end of the dissection process.

 The Spicy runtime library provides comprehensive introspection capabilities.
 While some applications may hardcode the use of specific dissectors, Spicy becomes most powerful with generic host applications operating on arbitrary Spicy modules.
 Indeed, most of our examples in §4 are of that type.
-In that case the application must learn at runtime which dissectors it has available, how to use them, and how to interpret their results.
-The Spicy runtime provides access to a dissector registry that reports
+In that setting the application must learn at runtime which dissectors it has available, how to use them, and how to interpret their results.
+Accordingly, the Spicy runtime provides access to a dissector registry that reports all available units along with further meta information, such as the MIME types associated with them.